 Students in the program are required to take a breadth of courses in Buddhist Studies, while also gaining an exposure to other religious traditions and a variety of approaches to the study of religion.
-The course of study culminates in a thesis in which the student demonstrates his/her grasp of a specialized area of study within a broader context-for example, Buddhist studies, religious studies, or contemporary social issues may provide that context.
+The course of study culminates in a thesis in which the student demonstrates his/her grasp of a specialized area of study within a broader context-for example, Buddhist studies, religious studies, or contemporary social issues.